Mountain Walks for Novice Walkers

 Ben Nevis Accommodation Options

 The closest town to Ben Nevis is Fort William.
-Since the railway first brought Victorian tourists to the highlands at the end of the 19th century, Fort William has grown up to offer something for everyone whether you are looking for outdoor pursuits or a family holiday.
+Since the railway first brought Victorian tourists to the Highlands at the end of the 19th century, Fort William has grown up to offer something for everyone whether you are looking for outdoor pursuits or a family holiday.
 There are a number of visitor centres which will provide help with accommodation and suggestions of things to do.

 If you want to stay in comfort in a hotel, bed and breakfast or guest house Fort William and the surrounding villages (see below) makes a great base.
-If you are staying in self catering accommodation around Ben Nevis you will find everything you need to keep stocked up in the various supermarkets in the town.
-If you don't feel like doing the cooking you will find plenty of restaurants and eating places to suit every budget.
+If you are staying in self-catering accommodation around Ben Nevis, you will find everything you need to keep stocked up in the various supermarkets in the town.
+If you don't feel like doing the cooking, you will find plenty of restaurants and eating places to suit every budget.

 Where can you stay?

-Apart from looking for a hotel in Fort William there are a few villages near by which will make a good base both for climbing Ben Nevis and for touring the highlands.
+Apart from looking for a hotel in Fort William, there are a few villages nearby which will make a good base both for climbing Ben Nevis and for touring the Highlands.
 Descriptions of the most popular are below.
 Distances are from Fort William and travel time is by car.

 Glencoe

-20 miles - 30 minute journey
+20 miles - 30-minute journey

 Glenfinnan

-18 miles, 28 minute journey
+18 miles, 28-minute journey

 Invergarry

-25 miles, 35 minute journey
+25 miles, 35-minute journey

 Situated where the River Garry flows into Loch Oich.
-The village is nestled in the Great Glen and is renowned as a and in the Great Glen good base for walking.
+The village is nestled in the Great Glen and is renowned as a and in the Great Glen excellent base for walking.
 There is a small range of accommodation here.

-Remember when camping the weather, even in summer, is likely to be cooler here than in England or Wales, and even in August there can be sharp early morning frosts.
-Some campsites, including the Ben Nevis campsite are closed during the winter months.
+Remember when camping the weather, even in summer, is likely to be cooler here than in England or Wales, and even in August, there can be sharp early morning frosts.
+Some campsites, including the Ben Nevis campsite, are closed during the winter months.

 You can only camp at low levels if you are on a campsite.
 Please respect the No Camping signs on private land.

-Scotland is fairly relaxed about wild camping unless signs expressly say otherwise in a particular area.
+Scotland is relatively relaxed about wild camping unless signs expressly say otherwise in a particular area.
 You can wild camp on Ben Nevis higher up the mountain, but remember it is a very busy mountain, so you will want to find a place to get some privacy.
 When wild camping try to keep your group small, take litter away with you (don't bury it else animals will dig it up) and leave the camping spot exactly how you found it.

-You should not disturb or move anything, and help the environment by choosing a spot for your toilet at least 100ft (30 metres) from water.
+You should not disturb or move anything, and help the environment by choosing a spot for your toilet at least 100ft (30 metres) from any water.

 Hostels